KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

    Standard: Physically-based glTF lighting units (cd, lx, nt).
    Unitless: Non-physical, unitless lighting.
-Useful when exposure controls are not available Raw (Deprecated): Blender lighting strengths with no conversion Import Webp textures
+Useful when exposure controls are not available Raw (Deprecated): Blender lighting strengths with no conversion Import WebP textures
-   If a texture exists in webp format, loads the webp texture instead of the fallback png/jpg one.
+   If a texture exists in WebP format, loads the WebP texture instead of the fallback png/jpg one.

 Export